FotieMConstant/FotieMConstant/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Intern at WinMoney.
+- 🔭 I’m currently working as Front-End developer at PaveWay Technologies Inc.
 - 🌱 I’m currently learning VueJs and ReactJs.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌